kimbjerge/insectDCT/hierarchicalB3L/README.md

 AboveX is True if the confidence scores is within the distribution of the training data. <br />
 Checked is True if the classification is correct according to the dependences in the taxanomic hierarchy.

-Example of content with same frameId as in ex:
+Example of content with same frameId as in example above (*-CL.csv content):

 	Hymenoptera,7,0.0016508539215075745,False,Halictidae,14,0.05190288999028045,True,Sphaerophoria scripta-complex,72,0.003527139374961427,False,False,441
 	Diptera,3,0.06632232090118803,True,Syrphidae,36,0.05682376443188935,True,Sphaerophoria scripta-complex,72,0.00486999349185118,False,True,442